 - How to do SEO?
 That’s a long topic, but I’ll tell you briefly.

 - Find out and understand the keywords people are searching for.
 Keywords are an important key to a productive SEO.
-Know what people tend to search related to your topic, what they are searching for instead.
+Know what people tend to search related to your topic, and what they are searching for instead.
 Do some brainstorming keyword research.
 It will reward you later.

 - Create a compelling Blog title and a short but descriptive URL that grabs the attention immediately so it becomes irresistible for the user not to click your link.
 The title should be descriptive and tempting but not clickbait, stay true to search intent.
 You can also include your keywords in your title to attract more and be enticing.